dakinegroup/dakinegroup.github.io/_posts/atmega328p/_posts/2015-07-08-atmega328p-tool-chain.md

 #ObjCopy
 here flash is being programmed using .text section of the code

 ```
 avr-objcopy -j .text -j .data -O ihex test.elf test.hex
 ```

 for EEPROM, note that different section is being referred here ".eeprom"

 ```
 avr-objcopy -j .eeprom --change-section-lma .eeprom=0 -O ihex test.elf test_e2prom.hex
 ```

 #Flash Programmer
 Write about USB-ASP programming.
 Mention about other options.
 What are the ways to do self-programming.

 **"avrdude"** program helps to connect with processor using SPI port interface (MSIO, MOSI, SCK, RESET and VCC + GND).
 MSIO, MOSI and SCK pins aquire special role when RESET is pulled low.
 It needs to be supplied intel hex file, generated from compilation + linking + object conversion as given above.

 #Libraries
-Libraries that are available from open source to be used.
-**To be done**
+This section shall be kept udpated as new libraries are learnt.
+Currently standard libraries like stdlib are being used.
+Refer to other articles here to get reusable code patterns.

-For further details and understanding of related subjects, refer to <a href="http://www.atmel.com/webdoc/AVRLibcReferenceManual/overview_1overview_binutils.html">source</a>
+For further details and understanding of related subjects, refer to <a href="http://www.atmel.com/webdoc/AVRLibcReferenceManual/overview_1overview_binutils.html">avr-gcc website</a>